 Here are some of the steps we took over the last year in our workplace, the running industry, and the run community.

 We’re working toward better representation by proactively hiring diverse candidates, creating equitable opportunities, and promoting an inclusive workplace.

-We’ve set a goal to achieve 30% Black, Indigenous and people of color (BIPOC) and 50% women representation among US Brooks employees at every level by 2025.
+We’ve set a goal to achieve 30% Black, Indigenous. and people of colour (BIPOC) and 50% women representation among US Brooks employees at every level by 2025.

 At Brooks, we're constantly evolving to be at the forefront of creating an equitable workplace for our employees.
 Our efforts led to a 100 out of 100 score from the Human Rights Campaign's Corporate Equality Index (CEI) in 2020 and 2021.
 The CEI is a national benchmarking tool that focuses on corporate policies, practices, and benefits for LGBTQ+ employees.
 We’ve made it our goal to maintain this score each year.